spencerpogo/pixels/README.md

 2. Clone our repository: `git clone https://github.com/Scoder12/pixels`
 3. Install the required dependencies `pip install -r requirements.txt`
 4. Acquire a Rick Church API key (ask one of our priests!)
 5. Run `python3 rick.py`, input your Pixels and Church keys, which will be saved to a .pickle file.
-If you don't have python, ask our priests for a pyinstaller exe file.